 ROCK OF AGES is a thoroughly despicable, evil movie, but MOVIEGUIDE® wishes that all the people involved turn away from their sins, accept Jesus as their personal savior, and go to Heaven, not Hell.
 We encourage them to get to know God and his will for their lives and for the movie industry.

+ROCK OF AGES is about two young people pursuing their dreams to become rock stars.
+Sherrie and Drew start working in the Bourbon Room, a rock nightclub opposed by the new mayor and his Christian wife.
+Sherrie and Drew fall in love, but break up when Drew mistakenly believes Sherrie had groupie sex with her rock idol Stacee Jaxx.
+Drew gets a contract with Jaxx’s agent, and Sherrie leaves the nightclub to work in a strip club.
+They’re both miserable until the truth comes out and they reunite to help save rock and roll from its hypocritical Christian opponents.
 Although rated PG-13, ROCK OF AGES deserves an R rating for its lewd content, very suggestive dancing, scanty clothes, heavy drinking, homosexuality, and depressing immorality.
 The movie makes Christians look like sex-crazed hypocrites out to send rock lovers to Hell.
 At the same time, it makes the whole rock music scene look about as desirable as a prison sentence.
 Sunset Strip looks like an epicenter of lust, greed, dishonesty, and addiction.
 Yet, it’s portrayed as more righteous than the Christian world of its opponents.
 ROCK OF AGES is abhorrent, politically correct propaganda.